SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

      $ hadoop fs -ls hdfs://<hadoop server name or ip>:8020/

-**NOTICE:** If you cannot access Hadoop from your machine because it uses Kerberos, see [Connecting a SQream Server to Cloudera Hadoop with Kerberos].(https://sqream.atlassian.net/l/c/31tQvsrB)
+**NOTICE:** If you cannot access Hadoop from your machine because it uses Kerberos, see [Connecting a SQream Server to Cloudera Hadoop with Kerberos].(https://sqream.atlassian.net/wiki/spaces/DOC/pages/822902789/How+to+connect+sqream+server+to+Cloudera+Hadoop+with+kerberos)

+**Comment; note to self - convert the link into rst.
+Check about utility that converts Word files into .rst files.**

 5. Verify that an HDFS environment exists for SQream services: